Bardia-Mandegar/SUT-ML-Fall2024/README.md

 ### Sharif University of Technology
 Instructor: **Dr. Ali Sharifi-Zarchi**

-This repository contains my homework assignments and practical implementations for the **Machine Learning (CE40477)** course at Sharif University of Technology (Fall 2024).
+This repository contains my practical assignments for the **Machine Learning (CE40477)** course at Sharif University of Technology.
-Each homework includes hands-on experiments, algorithm implementations, and detailed analysis following the course standards.
+Each assignment includes hands-on experiments, algorithm implementations, and detailed analysis.

 ---